 I'm Gretchen Eloise K., the breeder behind Winterglen Labradors & Swedish Vallhunds located in Alaska.
 Our breeding philosophy is simple; we believe in breeding quality over quantity, with an emphasis on temperament, health, brains, and type.
 Our goal is to produce Labradors that can go from the foot of the bed, to the showing ring, to the hunting blind all in a day's work.
 Our Vallhunds are versatile, smart, and sturdy dogs that retain the traits that made them spirited companions to the Vikings.

 Gretchen Eloise has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 Together, you’ll choose the puppy that’s right for you, stay in touch with regular updates, and plan how to bring your new puppy home.